EMBRYOPSIDA Pirani & Prado

 An early fossil-based estimate of the age of stem monocots was only ca 98 Ma and that of crown monocots ca 90 Ma (Crepet et al. 2004).
 Fossil evidence suggested to Jud and Wing (2012) that monocots and eudicots were present ca 125-119 Ma by the Early Aptian.
 Indeed, if monocots and eudicots are sister taxa, as they seem to be (with the addition of Ceratophyllum to the latter, but being a submerged aquatic, it has odd pollen), their stem group ages will have to be at least as old as the tricolpate pollen that characterises eudicots.

 Liliacidites pollen, boat-shaped, monosulcate, and with reticulate sculpture that becomes finer at the ends of the grain, can be assigned to monocots, Liliacidites sp.
 A being dated to 125-113 Ma (e.g. Doyle 2014b; Iles et al. 2015).
-Leaves of Acaciaephyllum, considered to be monocots, are also well known in the fossil record (Doyle et al. 2008; Doyle & Upchurch 2014; Doyle 2014b).
-For these and other fossil monocots, see Gandolfo et al. (2000), Friis et al. (2006b, 2011), Doyle et al. (2008) and especially Iles et al. (2015).
-The monocot Sinoherba ningchengensis has recently been described from Lower Cretaceous deposits in Inner Mongolia ca 125 Ma old.
+Leaves of Acaciaephyllum, considered to be monocots, are also well known in the fossil record from the Potomac Group, ?early Aptian ca 120 Ma (Doyle 1973; Doyle & Upchurch 2014; Doyle 2014b) - Doyle et al. (2008b) thought that this might be associated with Liliales.
+For these and other fossil monocots, see Gandolfo et al. (2000), Friis et al. (2006b, 2011), Doyle et al. (2008b), Iles et al. (2015) and Coiffard et al. (2013b, 2019).
+The monocot Sinoherba ningchengensis was recently described from Lower Cretaceous deposits in Inner Mongolia ca 125 Ma old.
 It has petiolate leaves with parallel venation, small flowers with a 2-3-seriate perianth, and its apically bilocular gynoecium has a single basal ovule; morphological phylogenetic analyses place it in a clade with Hydatellaceae, Cyclanthaceae and Najadaceae, the broader clade being made up of all the monocots in the analysis plus Nymphaeaceae (Z.-J. Liu et al. 2018a: if a monocot, perhaps Alismatales?).

 Evolution: Divergence & Distribution.
 For diversification rates in monocots, see Hertweck et al. (2015), but note their caveats about ages and life forms.
 Tang et al. (2016: Fig. 1 ages?) looked at monocot diversification from a global point of view, suggesting i.a. that species numbers/genera tended to be associated with having larger ranges and living at lower elevations, but the story is complex.
 Givinish et al. (2018b) found that younger families had smaller geographical ranges and fewer species.